-OpenLM announces new pricing plans for software license management solutions - On-premise, cloud
+OpenLM announces new pricing plans for software license management solutions - On-premise, Cloud

-OpenLM, the global leader (Source: Gartner) in engineering and specialty software license management, announced its new pricing model for on-premise/cloud.
+OpenLM (openlm. com),the leader in engineering software license management announced new pricing to help save atleast 15% of the annual IT licensing budget.

-Compared to our old pricing model, the new one is much simpler and more open.
-It would give freedom to our customers in terms of paying for what they use or use what they need.”SEDEROT HANASSI, PARDESIYA, ISRAEL, June 27, 2022 /EINPresswire.com/ -- OpenLM (www.openlm.com), one of the global leaders (Source: Gartner SAM Market Guide, Sep 2021)in engineering and specialty software license management (monitoring automation), announced the most awaited news in IT and software licensing.
+Compared to our old pricing model, the new one is much simpler and open.
+It would give freedom to our customers in terms of paying for what they use or using what they need”SEDEROT HANASSI,, PARDESIYA,, ISRAEL, June 28, 2022 /EINPresswire.com/ -- OpenLM (www.openlm.com), one of the global leaders (Source: Gartner SAM Market Guide, Sep 2021)in engineering and specialty software license management (monitoring and automation), announced the most awaited news in IT and software licensing.
 This Israel-based license firm has introduced its new pricing model for both on-premise and cloud models.
 With this, the firm ensures to save around 15-30% of licensing annual budget for organizations.
 Whether enterprise or small, OpenLM’s new pricing model is apt and suitable for all industry sizes and verticals.

 When asked Oren, the CEO of OpenLM, he said - “Compared to our old pricing model, the new one is much simpler and open.
 It would give freedom to our customers in terms of paying for what they use or using what they need”.
 He further explained OpenLM’s new pricing model in detail.

-Oren clarified that OpenLM will continue to offer both subscription and perpetual licenses to our on-premise customers.
+Oren clarified OpenLM will continue to offer both subscription and perpetual licenses to our on-premise customers.

-Oren also gave a snippet about what OpenLM’s new cloud pricing model would look like.
-For the cloud, OpenLM provides the ‘Pay per use’ or ‘Pay by User’ model.
-The “Pay per use” model allows our customers to pay based on their actual usage of the OpenLMs cloud services.
-The “Pay per user” model is ideal for customers who wish to have predictable pricing.
+Oren also gave a snippet about how OpenLM’s new cloud pricing model would look like.
+For the cloud, OpenLM provides the ‘Pay per Use’ or ‘Pay by User’ model.
+The ‘Pay per Use’ model allows our customers to pay based on their actual usage of the OpenLMs cloud services.
+The ‘Pay per User’ model is ideal for customers who wish to have predictable pricing.

 With the implementation of this new pricing model, OpenLM aims to take IT asset management one step ahead in the global market.